 A cataract is a cloudiness of the crystalline lens inside your eye that leads to a decrease in vision.
 Cataracts typically form as you age and progress to the point where it’s necessary to remove the lens and replace it with an artificial intraocular lens (IOL).

-Cataract surgery performed by the surgeons at Price Vision Group takes only minutes and is virtually painless.
-Your ophthalmic surgeon will make a very small incision and inserts a tiny ultrasonic probe that breaks up your cloudy lens into microscopic particles using high-energy sound waves.
+Cataract surgery performed by Dr. Francis Price, Jr. and Dr. Matthew Feng at Price Vision Group in Indianapolis takes only minutes to complete with minimal discomfort.
+Your cataract surgeon will make a very small incision and insert a tiny ultrasonic probe that breaks up your cloudy lens into microscopic particles using high-energy sound waves.
 This process is called phacoemulsification.
 These particles are then suctioned out.
 The artificial IOL of your choice is then inserted and positioned, effectively replacing the old cloudy lens of your eye with a clear version.

 The amazing part is that the tiny incision is “self sealing” and usually requires no stitches.
 It remains tightly closed by the natural outward pressure within the eye, where it heals quickly.
 This technique makes recovery prompt and comfortable.
 Most patients notice an immediate improvement in visual clarity.

 During cataract surgery, the cloudy natural lens in the eye is removed and replaced with an artificial IOL.
 Today, advancement in new lens technology has given Price Vision Group the opportunity to offer several IOL options to best fit your needs and lifestyle.
 After eye measurements are taken, your doctor will help you decide which lens is right for you based on physical and personal factors.
+Not all patients will be candidates for Multifocal IOLs or Advanced Technology Extended Depth of Focus IOLs.
 Some personal factors to consider are activities you’d like to perform without the need of glasses, specific distances you’d prefer to see clearly without glasses, and additional financial resources available to purchase more advanced technology lenses with greater benefits.
 We offer patient financing for your out-of-pocket expenses for any of these options through CareCredit®.

 After cataract surgery, your surgeon will place a patch or protective shield over the operated eye.
 When removed, your vision may be blurry for the next few hours as your eye heals and adjusts but should improve within a few days.
 Many patients see improvements a day after surgery and return to normal activities such as driving.